 - newborn hypoglycaemia (low blood sugar) and/or

 - newborn jaundice

-The most commonly seen complications in gestational diabetes babies we've had in the group have been neonatal hypoglycaemia and neonatal jaundice.
-Placenta deterioration, Polyhydramnios and IUGR have also been seen in the group a few times and has led to ladies being induced or delivered earlier than previously planned.
+The most commonly seen complications in gestational diabetes babies we’ve had in the Gestational Diabetes UK Facebook support group have been neonatal hypoglycaemia and neonatal jaundice.
+Placenta deterioration, Polyhydramnios and IUGR have also been seen in the group a frequently and has led to mothers being induced or delivered earlier than previously planned.